 by Mark Manson

-Sometimes you just can’t muster a positive attitude, no matter how hard you try.
+Sometimes, mustering a positive attitude won’t work, no matter how hard you try.

 If that’s you, Mark Manson’s research-backed self-help book, packed with strategies on enduring hard times by recognizing what is worth caring for, is the best resource you can read right now.